 Welcome to my self-promotional material!

-Mansfield, John and Charles Kemp (in prep.).
-Explaining morphosyntactic structure with inter-predictability.
+Mansfield, John and Charles Kemp (submitted).
+The emergence of grammatical structure from inter-predictability.

 Mansfield, John, Henry Leslie-O’Neill and Haoyi Li (accepted).
 Dialect differentiation and grammatical divergence, Language Dynamics and Change.

 Mansfield, John, Rosey Billington and Hywel Stoakes (accepted).
 Vowel predictability and omission in Anindilyakwa. in Lori Repetti et al, eds., Epenthesis and beyond: Recent approaches to insertion in phonology and its interfaces.
 Language Sciences Press.